Roleeygit/Java_rombitak/README.md

-# Rhonbus calculation version 0.0.1
+# Rhombus calculation version 0.0.1

 There are still some functions that I want to add to the program.
-/Refresh Button in progress/